spryker-community/tour-guide/README.md

 ## Features

-- Create and manage tour guides for different sections of your application
+- Create and manage tours for different Backoffice modules
-- Define multiple steps for each tour guide with customizable content
+- Define multiple steps for each tour with customizable content
-- Associate tour guides with specific routes in your application
-- Retrieve tour guides and steps based on various criteria
-- Easily integrate with existing Spryker applications
+- Assign tours to different user groups
+- Adjust order of steps at any time
+- Each tour can be paused, canceled or closed
+- Restart tour at any time from footer navigation item
+- Analyze tour events via Backoffice

 ## Installation